shreytailor/shreytailor/README.md

 **Hi there.
 I'm Shrey, a Kiwi 🥝 software engineer.**

-🔭 I'm currently building a platform which helps to easily split expenses with others.
+💸 I'm currently building `dio`, a platform which helps to easily split expenses with others.

 📚 I'm currently perfecting my [TypeScript](https://www.typescriptlang.org/) and code architecture skills.